vxfury/xlog/README.md

 /*
  * Usage: debug [OPTIONS] MODULE[/SUB-MODULE/...]
  *
  * Mandatory arguments to long options are mandatory for short options too.
  *   -f, --force        Update module's paramters forcibly,
  *                      minimal changes will applied to it's parent.
  *   -F                 Make no changes on it's parent, contrary to --force option.
  *   -r, --recursive    Update sub-modules too.
  *   -l, --level=LEVEL  Specify the logging level.
 XLOG_LEVEL_DEBUG if not specified.
  *                      s[ilent]/f[atal]/e[rror]/w[arn]/i[nfo]/d[ebug]/v[erbose](case insensitive, or -1 ~ 5).
- *        --list         List modules in your application.
+ *   -l, --list         List modules in your application.
+ *   -a, --all          Show all modules, include the hidden.
  *       --only         Only enable output of specified modules(disabling will be applied to other modules).
  *   -v, --version      Show version of logger.
  *   -h, --help         Display this help and exit.
  */
 XLOG_PUBLIC(int) xlog_shell_main( xlog_t *context, int argc, char **argv );
 ```